RhoZetaAI/satellite-art/README.md

 - [LandsatLook](https://landsatlook.usgs.gov/explore).
 This has just Landsat Satellite imagery where you can export png files of a current map view.
 - [NASA Earth Observatory](https://earthobservatory.nasa.gov/) The [Images](https://earthobservatory.nasa.gov/images) section has loads of published jpg images by theme available for download.

-# How do we upload NASA Satellite images to the browser-based JupyterLite computational environment used for the Python workflow?
+# How do we upload NASA Satellite images to the browser-based JupyterLite computational environment used for the Python code workflow?
 - Go to the JupyterLite distribution set-up for making Satellite Art (link below).
 - Click on the **Upload Files** button, which is a symbol of an upward-pointing arrow with an underline, positionally located under **Run** on the menu bar.
 - Add all your screenshots into the main working directory (unless you want to create some directory structure and can update filepaths as necessary to access these).